Compromise of 1850

 The Compromise of 1850 consisted of five laws passed in September of 1850 that dealt with the issue of slavery.
 In 1849, California requested permission to enter the Union as a free state, potentially upsetting the balance between the free and slave states in the U.S. Senate.
 Senator Henry Clay introduced a series of resolutions on January 29, 1850, in an attempt to seek a compromise and avert a crisis between North and South.
 As part of the Compromise of 1850, the Fugitive Slave Act, commonly referred to as the Fugitive Slave Law of 1850, was amended and the slave trade in Washington, D.C., was abolished.
 Furthermore, California entered the Union as a free state and a territorial government was created in Utah.
 Also, an act was passed settling a boundary dispute between Texas and New Mexico that also established a territorial government in New Mexico.

-The Compromise of 1850 was comprised of the following five bills:
+The Compromise of 1850 Consisted of the Following Five Bills:

-1) California was entered as a free state.
+1) California entered the Union as a free state.

 2) New Mexico and Utah were each allowed to use